Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Final Discussion and Conclusions

-In experiments, GTTA shows robustness to low quality data, on different datasets and tasks (image classification on CIFAR, segmentation in COCO with various degrees of input quality), including the specific case of underwater fish segmentation and counting on our newly introduced DeepSalmon dataset.
+Moreover, GTTA presents a relatively high degree of robustness to low quality data, on different datasets and tasks (image classification on CIFAR, segmentation in COCO with various degrees of input quality), including the specific case of underwater fish segmentation and counting on the introduced DeepSalmon dataset.
+After testing GTTA along several dimensions, while changing the domain, tasks, the quality of the data and the amount of supervision, we can reliably validate the generality and reliability of our method.

-We tested GTTA along several dimensions, while changing the domain, tasks, the quality of the data and the amount of supervision, and proved the generality and reliability of our method.
-GTTA could open doors towards future TTA methods, in which the two main ideas proposed here could be pushed further: \textbf{1)} that of data augmentation which can automatically adapt to different types of domains and tasks (such as PCA projection followed by random exploration) and \textbf{2)} that of unsupervised self-distillation of ensembles using effective uncertainty-based measures for evaluating, selecting and weighing automatically generated pseudo-labels.
+We believe that GTTA could open doors towards future TTA methods, in which the two main ideas proposed here could be pushed further: \textbf{1)} data augmentation can automatically adapt to different types of domains and tasks, a strategy that can be very effective for TTA if it is also fast during test-time.
+This is the case with our PCA projection followed by random exploration.
+Future strategies could design other fast generative AI models, unlike the slow generative models of today, and \textbf{2)} unsupervised self-distillation of ensembles can be very effective if used in combination with powerful uncertainty-based measures for automatically weighing enerated pseudo-labels.